EmreCanKURAN/GraduationProjectsPortfolio/README.md

 2. **Copy script files**:
    - Open the `Code.gs` file from the repository and paste the contents into your new Google Apps Script project.
+   - Open the `GraduationProject.gs` file from the repository and paste the contents into your new Google Apps Script project.

 ### Step 3: Set Up Google Drive Folder
 1. **Create a main folder in Google Drive**: